Full-Time Faculty Services

 (Since 1988, updated 2017)

-Secretarial help is provided to all Seaver faculty in each divisional office by full-time, regular staff.
+Administrative assistant help is provided to all Seaver faculty in each divisional office by full-time, regular staff.
 Student workers and lab assistants are made available as needed.
-Since the budget for this work is limited, such expenses can only be incurred by divisional deans through the Dean's Office.
+Since the budget for this work is limited, such expenses can only be incurred by Divisional Deans through the Dean's Office.

 7.8.
 DIVISION / FACILITY TECHNOLOGICAL RESOURCES